MikeMordec/QueueImplementation/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+typescript

 ### Notes
-- Replace `yourusername` in the installation section with your actual GitHub username.
+- Be sure to replace `yourusername` with your actual GitHub username if you include that line back in.
-- You can add more sections as needed, like examples, troubleshooting, or FAQs, based on your project requirements.
-- If you have a license file, make sure to include it as indicated.

-Feel free to adjust any part of the README to better fit your project style or content!
+- You can customize or expand any sections as needed!
+If you need further adjustments, just let me know!